Post Navigation

 Father Paolino then spoke to Nina Campanile and stressed to her the importance of keeping the matter a strict secret.
 But Nina felt the need to tell her mother and sisters about the extraordinary incidence.
 Over the next several months, more people learned about it.
 People also noticed the open wounds on Padre Pio’s hands when he celebrated Mass.
 Gradually the news spread to the surrounding towns.
 Eventually the news spread to the whole world.

 Father Benedetto wrote a letter to Padre Pio, telling him to send back a full account of what had happened on September 20.
 Padre Pio was compelled to write the details in obedience to Father Benedetto.
-He wrote back to Father Benedetto on October 22 and explained for the first time, what had happened:
+He wrote back to Father Benedetto on October 22 and explained for the first time, what had happened and said:

 I yielded to a drowsiness similar to a sweet sleep.
 All the internal and external senses and even the very faculties of my soul were immersed in indescribable stillness.
 Absolute silence surrounded and invaded me.
 I was suddenly filled with great peace and abandonment which effaced everything else . . .
 All of this happened in a flash.
 Padre Pio went on to say in the letter that he suddenly saw a mysterious ‘Exalted Being’ whose appearance was similar to the personage who had pierced his side with a lance one month before, on August 5.
 The difference was that on September 20, the hands, feet, and side of the ‘Exalted Being’ were dripping with blood.
 Looking at the mysterious person filled Padre Pio with terror and he believed that he was going to die.
 He felt sure that he would have died if the Lord had not come to his aide and strengthened him.
 The vision vanished and Padre Pio discovered that his own hands, feet, and side were dripping with blood.